-Overall responsibility for manuscript and abstract generation and approval for the ARIC Study lies with the Steering Committee, which also serves as the Publication Committee.
-This committee has developed procedures for generating manuscripts and abstracts as well as the formal requirements for manuscript approval prior to submission for publication or abstract submission before presentations.
+Overall responsibility for manuscript and abstract generation and approval for the ARIC Study lies with the Steering Committee and one of its subdivisions, the Publications Committee.
+The Steering Committee and Publications Committee have developed procedures for generating manuscripts and abstracts as well as the formal requirements for manuscript approval prior to submission for publication or prior to abstract submission for presentation.